Corporate Communication (Revision 4)

-To receive credit for CMNS 380, you must complete all assignments, obtain at least 50 per cent on the term project, and obtain an overall course grade of at least "D" (50 percent).
+To receive credit for CMNS 380, you must complete all assignments, must obtain at least 50 per cent on the assignments, and obtain an overall course grade of at least "D" (50 percent).
 The weighting of the composite grade is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.